iraiosub/riboseq-flow/README.md

 1. Open an issue to detail the proposed fix or feature and select the appropriate label.
 2. Create a new branch based on the `dev` branch, with a short, descriptive name e.g. `feat-colours` for making changes to a color palette
-3. Modify the code exclusively on this new branch and mention the relavant issue in the commit message.
+3. Modify the code exclusively on this new branch and mention the relavant issue in the commit messages.
 4. When your modifications are complete, submit a pull request to the `dev` branch describing the changes.
 5. Request a review from iraiosub on your pull request.
+6. The pull-request will trigger a workflow execution on GitHub Actions for continuous integration (CI) of the pipeline.
+This is designed to automatically test riboseq-flow whenever a pull request is made to the main or dev branches of the repository.
+It ensures that the pipeline runs correctly in an Ubuntu environment, helping to catch any issues or errors early in the development process.
+Workflows will not run on pull_request activity if the pull request has a merge conflict.
+The merge conflict must be resolved first.